Zion National Park

 Opportunities to see and explore Zion National Park abound for people of all ages and abilities, from the scenic byways that slice through the park to the trails that wind through the backcountry.
 Wildlife watchers can stop at numerous lookouts and search the sky for Zion’s more than 200 bird species, while hikers can strap on their boots and venture out on trails ranging from easy interpretive nature walks to lengthy, challenging hikes through narrow slot canyons.
 Hiking in Zion National Park is major reason why many people visit.

 Rock climbers know Zion National Park for its immense rock walls of red and white Navajo sandstone that rise more than 2,000 feet into the sky.
 If you look closely, you might even spot some climbers carefully making their way upward, mere specs on a vertical landscape.
 You may be curious but think such a rock climbing and bouldering experience is out of your reach.
 Not necessarily – several local guiding outfits offer beginner classes and guided climbs in areas near Zion National Park.

 And when you’re done taking in the park’s beauty, you can kick back in one of Zion’s campgrounds and enjoy some family fun while you wind down and plan your activities for the next day.
 It’s not always easy deciding what to do in such a remarkable environment, but hey, that’s a good problem to have!

 Must-See Zion Guide

 Hikers of all abilities will find trails that lead to sweeping vistas, clear pools, natural arches, and narrow canyons.
 Angels Landing and the Narrows are among the best hikes not only in Zion National Park, but frequently make top ten hikes lists across all the national parks.
-Remember, it’s always a good idea to stop in the Visitor Center for information and to consult with a ranger about conditions before setting out on a hike.
+Remember, it’s a good idea to stop in the Visitor Center to consult with a ranger about conditions before setting out.
+Read more.